Photos by Greg Venuto, Stadium Journey

 Extras 3

 Ingalls Rink is about as extra as a rink can get.
-Great design and the classic feel make one reminiscent of the old Boston Garden on a much smaller scale.
+The great design and the classic feel make one reminiscent of the old Boston Garden on a much smaller scale.
 The building was included on America’s Favorite Architecture list of 2007 by the American Institute of Architects.

-There is no organ but the crowd and the Yale band generate excitement.
-The PA system plays some arena classics too.
+There is no organ, but the crowd and the Yale band generate excitement.
+The PA system plays many arena classics.

 Final Thoughts

-The Yale Whale is clearly a bucket list destination and worthy of inclusion with other classic hockey arenas like Matthews Arena in Boston, home of Northeastern, and Hobey Baker Rink in Princeton, New Jersey, home of the Princeton Tigers.
-Once a ticket is purchased, a treat is in store for all sports fans just bring some warm clothing.
+The Yale Whale is a bucket list destination and worthy of inclusion with other classic hockey arenas like Matthews Arena in Boston, home of Northeastern, and Hobey Baker Rink in Princeton, New Jersey, home of the Princeton Tigers.
+Once a ticket is purchased, a treat is in store for all sports fans; just bring some warm clothing if attending on a cold winter’s night.
+Hopefully, it stays the same for years to come.